TurnstilePortal/turnstile-monorepo/README.md

 2. Alice calls the `deposit()` function on the L1 Portal with the token address and amount to deposit.
 3. The L1 Portal transfers Alice's tokens to itself.
 4. The L1 Portal sends a message to the L2 Portal via the Aztec Rollup Inbox informing it of the deposit.
-5. After waiting for the L1->L2 deposit message to be available on L2, Alice calls the `claim()` function on the L2 Portal.
+5. After waiting for the L1->L2 deposit message to be available on L2, Alice calls the L2 Portal to claim the deposit.
 6. The L2 Portal verifies the claim against the L1->L2 deposit message and consumes it.
 7. The L2 Portal tells the L2 Token contract to mint the equivalent amount of tokens for Alice.